The power of heritage: Celebrating Hispanic Heritage Month with the Social Work Club at Saint Leo

 Students of Hispanic and non-Hispanic origin made and brought food from their country, such as empanadas, chips with avocado, Jarritos beverages, and candies.
 Food-related events are more enjoyable for students because they get them involved and encourage fellowship.
 Here, the empanadas were students’ favorite food to try.

-Christine Nieves is from Puerto Rico, and Frankie Castro is from the Republic of Dominique.
+Christine Nieves is from Puerto Rico, and Frankie Castro is from the Dominican Republic.
 They are both getting their degrees at Saint Leo University and love being part of the Hispanic community.
 (Photo was taken by Sayuri Vargas-Hernandez)

 These students, who are majoring in social work, came to support the social work club and learn more about Hispanic Heritage Month.
 (Photo was taken by Sayuri Vargas- Hernandez)